toriwasa/sqlite-playground/memory-bank/techContext.md

 - Business logic in usecase package as pure functions
 - Controller functions coordinate calls to infrastructure and usecase functions
 - Handler functions process input parameters and call controller functions
+- Stock price domain models use embedding for composition